The modern call center has come a long way, as companies embrace technology to streamline the process of providing telephone-based customer service.

 The reality is that there’s really no excuse for asking callers to jump through so many hoops to reach an agent.
 IVRs should be clear, concise, and offer a small range of choices.
 Customers want to talk to an agent, not a phone menu.
 (And there should always be self-serve options for the ones who don’t.)

 For companies that cater to customers on the web and mobile, one option is to allow customers to narrow their selections online before making a call.
-For example, using a Visual IVR allows customers to navigate menus more quickly, in advance of a call.
+For example, using Web Call-Backs (formerly Visual IVR) allows customers to navigate menus more quickly, in advance of a call.

 2. Long Hold Times